awvalenti/fugaescorregadia/logbook.md

     - Sent by kill by default
     - Can be handled by Node
     - If handled, by default, does not end Node process
+    - By default, Node process ends with code 143
+      - When we handle this signal, we maybe should run `process.exit(143)`
   - SIGKILL:
     - Sent by kill -9
     - Cannot be handled by Node or ignored